dave-p/TVHadmin/README.md

 - Browse to http://your.web.server/path/TVHadmin.php.
 Enter the username and password of the TVHeadend user.
 In the "IP address:port" box enter the details of your TVHeadend server; if you have started TVHeadend with the "--http_root" option then add the directory after the port number.
 Click the 'Connect' button.
 - If connection to TVHeadend succeeds you will see further configuration options.
 Make any changes then click 'Save'.
 - TVHadmin should now be working.

+### Timer Clashes
+TVHadmin can optionally detect and warn about timer clashes (where there is no free source to make a recording).
+Clash detection is set up using the Configuration screen.

+Clash detection has not been fully tested with IPTV and other non-tuner sources.

+#### Single Tuner
+TVHadmin shows a timer clash by displaying a red 'tick' against any conflicting timers.
+Below the main display is shown any alternative broadcasts of the same programme.
+These alternatives are in turn checked to see if they clash with any other timers.

+The alternatives display depends on the broadcasters providing 'series link' information; it has been tested on UK Freeview and Freesat.

+A yellow 'tick' mark is shown if overlapping timers are from the same network and mux - tuners will normally allow multiple channels on the same mux to be recorded.

+#### Multiple Tuners
+TVHadmin checks the allocation of sources to timers using the same algorithm as TVHeadend.
+However in order for the check to work correctly it is important that each source for a channel should have a different priority set - if TVHeadend has two or more sources with the same priority to make a recording it will choose one at random, so the clash detection will not be accurate.

+The priority for a recording source is the sum of the service priority and the tuner priority (network priority for IPTV).
+If not using IPTV the simplest approach is to set each TV tuner to a different priority and leave the service priorities as default.
+If TVHadmin detects that there are multiple 'best' sources for a recording with the same priority, the 'tick' mark against the recording will show grey.